Cultural Triangle

 Unravel the ancient stories that lie behind the Cultural Triangle.

 A treasures chest of historic monuments, religious stupas, royal cities and towering fortress’, take a stroll back in time as you admire the very beginning of Sri Lanka.
 The three points of the Cultural Triangle are designated by the 3 ancient capitals; Kandy, Anuradhapura and Polonnaruwa.
 The Sigiriya Rock Fortress and Dambulla Cave Temples; along with several other significant sites, lies nestled within the triangle.
+If you’re passionate about ancient history and wish to explore these narratives academically, working with a ghostwriter masterarbeit österreich can help you bring depth and structure to your research.
 Many of the structures found here are known to date back 2000 years, most of which have been protected and marked as UNESCO World Heritage Sites.
 Begin your explorations and adventures in Sri Lanka with an unforgettable journey to the Cultural Triangle.
 Learn the stories of kings and queens, of the Buddha and his teachings as you unravel the secrets and treasures within the historic cities.

 Getting There